openshift-kni/oran-o2ims/docs/enhancements/infrastructure-monitoring-service-api/alarms.md

 ## Summary

-`o-ran` requires `InfrastructureMonitoring Service Alarms API` which is a collection of APIs that can be queried by client to monitor the health of the `o-cloud`.
+`O-RAN` requires `InfrastructureMonitoring Service Alarms API` which is a collection of APIs that can be queried by client to monitor the health of the `o-cloud`.
 This enhancement describes initialization steps and ready steps for `InfrastructureMonitoring Service Alarms API` as well everything that's needed to fully develop the app.

-At a high level, this service can be viewed as a thin wrapper of ACM observability stack which translates OCP cluster resources to data structures understood and defined by `o-ran` spec.
+At a high level, this service can be viewed as a thin wrapper of ACM observability stack which translates OCP cluster resources to data structures defined by `O-RAN` spec.
 Among other things the service exposes APIs, configures Alertmanager deployment, read PrometheusRules from managedclusters and finally store data in a persistent storage.

+See the official doc `O-RAN.WG6.O2IMS-INTERFACE-R003-v06.00 (June 2024)` for more (download from [here](https://specifications.o-ran.org/download?id=674)).

 ### Goals
 - Define steps to initialize and for when ready serve API calls